The Neuroscience Behind Narrow-Mindedness

 (Image courtesy: Wikiversity)

-Given this understanding, one could argue, that artistic freedom is not just a philosophical ideal—but a physiological necessity.
-Furthermore, one might argue it is also representative of a more ‘enlightened’ society.
-One where base-level survival is not in doubt.
+Given this understanding, one could argue that artistic freedom is not just a philosophical ideal but a physiological necessity representative of a more ‘enlightened’ society where base-level survival is not in doubt.

 "The creation of something new is not accomplished by the intellect but by the play instinct acting from inner necessity.
 The creative mind plays with the objects it loves." ---Carl Jung, Psychological Types (1921)

-When artists are placed in environments where we feel judged, controlled, or unsupported, our brains are more likely to activate the fight-or-flight response.
-The resulting cognitive rigidity will potentially hinder our ability to engage in the kind of imaginative, boundary-pushing work artistic endeavors are meant to be a testimony to.
+When we creatives are placed in environments where we feel judged, controlled, or unsupported, our brains are more likely to activate the fight-or-flight response which can potentially hinder our ability to engage in the kind of imaginative, boundary-pushing work artistic endeavors are meant to be a testimony to.

-In environments where rigid expectations and harsh critiques are norms, the impact that can take on creativity is still grossly underestimated.
+These environments where rigid expectations and harsh critiques are norms, can impact creativity in ways still grossly underestimated.

-Research shows that chronic exposure to stress could not only impair cognitive function but even lead to long-term changes in the brain's structure.
+What's more, research shows that chronic exposure to stress could not just impair cognitive function but also lead to long-term changes in the brain's structure.

-A study published in *Nature Reviews Neuroscience* found that prolonged stress reduces the volume of the hippocampus, a brain region critical for memory and learning, further diminishing the brain's capacity for creative thought.
+A study published in *Nature Reviews Neuroscience* found that prolonged stress reduces the actual volume of the hippocampus, a region of the brain critical for memory and learning, further diminishing the brain's capacity for creative thought.

 They create a vicious cycle of narrow-mindedness!